wcjeremy/REACH-Mastermind-Game/README.md

 ## Getting Started

-* Clone the Repository: git clone https://github.com/wcjeremy/REACH-Mastermind-Game.git
+1. Clone the Repository: git clone https://github.com/wcjeremy/REACH-Mastermind-Game.git
+2. Install Requirements: Ensure Python and the requests library are installed.
-* Navigate to the Directory: cd REACH-Mastermind-Game
+3. Navigate to the Directory: cd REACH-Mastermind-Game
-* Run the Game: python MastermindGame.py
+4. Run the Game: Execute python MastermindGame.py in your terminal.
+5. HAVE FUN :)